Umangjais01/Netflix-GPT/README.md

 -create signup User Account
 -Implement sigin user API
 -created Redux store with userSlice
--Implemented Sign out
--Update profile
--BugFix: signup user displayName and profile picture update
+-Implemented Sign out3rd vid 1:50:00 open AI - chnage the apikey(currently token not working)ame and profile picture update
 -BugFix: if the user is not logged in Redirect / browse to login page & vice-versa
 - Unsubscribes to the onAuthSubscribed callback
 -Add hardcoded links to the constants file